cvladan/lexicon-svko/README.md

 ## Translation of Options

-All plugin options are fully translatable with both Polylang and WPML.
+All plugin options are fully translatable with both Polylang.
 The plugin includes a `wpml-config.xml` file in the root directory that defines all translatable options.

-### WPML Translation

-1. Install and activate WPML
-2. Go to WPML → String Translation
-3. Look for the "Lexicon | SVKO" section
-4. Translate all the strings in this section

 ### Polylang Translation